ThoughtWorksInc/treadmill/docs/source/aws_manual.rst

   treadmill cloud init-cell --vpc-id <vpc_id> --key <key_name> --image-id <ami_id> --without-ldap

-This will setup 3 masters and 3 zookeeper boxes by default.
+This will setup 3 masters and 3 zookeeper instances by default.

 At this point all the hosts will be registered with IPA server.